 - Join the Students’ Union and use your NUS card to get student discounts.
 Even if shops/restaurants don’t advertise it, ask, you may be pleasantly surprised!

 - Get some part-time and/or vacation work.
-Our Employability and Career Development team can help you to find suitable part-time or temporary posts
+Our Careers and Employability team can help you to find suitable part-time or temporary posts

 - Pay your most important bills by direct debit.
 Always pay them first.
 Once they’re paid you can then work out what you’ve got left to spend

 - Shop around for the best deals for your utility bills and your broadband.
 Use Cable.co.uk – they are a comparison site for broadband, digital TV and telephone and provide up to date information on broadband and related services available locally